-A hall looked back on with great memories from alumni, Dougherty Hall has a rich history and is still one of the coziest and most community oriented spaces on-campus.
+A hall looked back on with great memories from alumni, Dougherty Hall has a rich history and is still one of the coziest and most community-oriented spaces on campus.
 The Crow's Nest is a unique study lounge space for residents, and each room has a lounge just a few steps outside their door to hang out in.
-Dougherty Hall is home to the Psychology Living Learning Community and the Rowdy Rattlers community.